AyushVerma2/micronoaut-java-demo/README.md

 * once the app is created ,you can import it in any idea intellij/eclipse,...
 * to create bean /controleer/job, ..from command prompt go inside the app directory:
  Commands:
     - help                     Prints help information for a specific command
         - create-bean              Creates a singleton bean
         - create-test              Creates a simple test for the project's testing framework
         - create-job               Creates a job with scheduled method
         - create-repository        Creates a repository and associated test
         - create-websocket-client  Creates a Websocket client
         - create-client            Creates a client interface
         - create-controller        Creates a controller and associated test
         - create-websocket-server  Creates a Websocket server

   If comapre with spring booth
  #### Starttime
-     * Micronaut: 1264milli sec
+     * Micronaut: 1264milli sec
      * spring-bbot ">2 sec

  ** also if you comapre the memroy footprint on jvisual vm of both you cna find a lot of diff, in above eg